fhchl/languagetool/README.md

 # LanguageTool package for Atom

+**NOTE: this plugin is unmaintained.
+Check out https://github.com/wysiib/linter-languagetool for an alternative.**

 A package for spell and grammar checking with [LanguageTool](https://languagetool.org/).
 The content of the current buffer is checked using the [languagetool.org API](http://wiki.languagetool.org/public-http-api) only when asked to do so.

 ### Commands